 Requests for early arrival to campus, which are considered on a case-by-case basis and rarely granted, are facilitated through the Office of Residence Life & Housing.
 Students who participate in a recognized sport or student activity may be eligible for early return at the discretion of the director of Residence Life & Housing or his/her designee.
 The director of Residence Life & Housing/director's designee will consider the request only after the athletic coach or activity moderator substantiates the need for early arrival by providing the director with the rationale, expectations to be communicated to the requested group, and a specific schedule of events with correlating dates.
-In addition, the coach or moderator must provide Residence Life & Housing with a list of all students approved by the coach or advisor will be notified regarding the remaining necessary steps in the process.
+In addition, the coach or moderator must provide Residence Life & Housing with a list of all students approved by the coach or moderator for early return to campus.
+In the event that the request is approved, the coach or advisor will be notified regarding the remaining necessary steps in the process.